DataDog/documentation/content/en/logs/log_configuration/indexes.md

 {{< img src="logs/indexes/log_retention.png" alt="index details"  style="width:70%;">}}

-To use retentions which are not in your current contract, [the option][20] must be enabled by an admin in your organisation settings.
+**Note**: To use retentions which are not in your current contract, [the option][21] must be enabled by an admin in your organisation settings.

 ## Set daily quota